 Calculate when you could be vaccinated here : https://www.gov.mb.ca/covid19/vaccine/queue-calculator.html

 New Service Launch

-IRCOM has launched two new services in light of the COVID-19 Pandemic:
+IRCOM has launched a new service in light of the COVID-19 Pandemic: Outreach Information Services

 For IRCOM tenants and registered IRCOM participants in the community.

-Modified Needs Assessment are conducted by phone by a cross program team with needed languages.
+Modified Needs Assessment are conducted by phone by our Interpreters and First Language Team.
 The team ensures that IRCOM tenants and participants are aware of COVID-19 information and updates, and they ask a series of questions about food security, income security, knowledge of new benefits and resources, and children’s needs and wellbeing.
 If necessary, tenants and participants are referred to IRCOM’s specialized services (e.g., case management, high-needs youth supports, access to benefits, crisis intervention) or to other community resources.
-Ongoing regular contact by phone is maintained during the pandemic.